Physical Therapy Neonatology Fellowship Program

 - Demonstrate a strong foundation in:

-- The impact of the intensive care environment on newborns, infants and their families
+- The impact of intensive care on preterm and full-term sensory, motor and state development;

-- Quality improvement initiatives for neonatal and infant intensive care
+- Collaborate with other health care providers to provide quality improvement initiatives for neonatal and infant intensive care

 In addition to the required didactic and mentoring sessions, the CHOP Neonatology Fellowship will provide physical therapy clinicians with many unique learning opportunities available in the CHOP N/IICU.
 These opportunities include: